outpaddling/Coding-Standards/README.md

     bash.

-    2. Parsing files in /proc is not portable.  /proc is deprecated on FreeBSD and the files use different formats on different systems.
+    2. Parsing files in /proc is not portable.  /proc is deprecated on FreeBSD and the files use different formats on different Unix systems.

-    3. Don't require Linux-only features such as cgroups.
+    3. Don't require Linux-only features such as cgroups or FreeBSD jails.
     Using them is fine, but make them optional.

 2. Code should build using STOCK tools on any currently supported *nix distribution.
     Users should not be required to install a newer compiler in order to build the code.
-This is a common problem for RHEL-based platforms, which use older tools than the bleeding-edge distributions many developers use.
+This is a common problem for RHEL-based platforms, which use older tools than the bleeding-edge distributions that many developers use.
     It may be tempting to use the latest C++ features, but it's not worth the headaches it will cause if users need to run your code on RHEL.